gnunn1/modernize-apps-jboss/docs/cdk-docs/md/01-moving-existing-apps.md

 vi src/main/java/com/redhat/coolstore/utils/StartupListener.java
 ````
 The first issue we will tackle is the one reporting the use of _Weblogic ApplicationLifecyleEvent_ and
-_Weblogic LifecycleListener_ in this file.
-Open the file to make these changes in the file.
+_Weblogic LifecycleListener_ in this file. </br>
+Replace the code in the file with the following code:

 ```java